Plastic model kit: History

 In the 1960s, Tamiya manufactured aircraft kits in the peculiar (at the time) scale of 1/100.
 Although the range included famous aircraft such as the Boeing B-52 Stratofortress, McDonnell Douglas F-4 Phantom II, North American F-86 Sabre, Dassault Mirage III, Grumman A-6 Intruder and the LTV A-7 Corsair II, it never enjoyed the same success as 1/72 scale kits did.
 Soon, Tamiya stopped manufacturing 1/100 scale aircraft but re-issued a small selection of them in 2004.

 Since the 1970s, Japanese firms such as Hasegawa and Tamiya, and since the 1990s also Chinese firms such as DML, AFV Club and Trumpeter have dominated the field and represent the highest level of technology.
 Brands from Russia, Central Europe, and Korea have also become prominent recently with companies like Academy Plastic Model.
 Many smaller companies have also produced plastic models, both in the past and currently.

 Prior to the rise of plastic models, shaped wood models were offered to model builders.
 These wood model kits often required extensive work to create results easily obtained by the plastic models.

 With the development of new technologies, modeling hobby can also be practiced in the virtual world.
-The Model Builder game, produced by Moonlit studio, available on Steam (service), consists of cutting, assembling, and painting airplanes, helicopters, tanks, cars, and others and making dioramas with them.
+The game Model Builder, produced by Moonlit Studio, available on Steam, consists of cutting, assembling, and painting airplanes, helicopters, tanks, cars, and making dioramas with them.
 Transferring the hobby to the game world allows novice modelers and people who do not have space, time, or money to buy multiple models to pursue their interests.
+Another form of practicing in the virtual world is a 3D modeling with the use of such software like Blender, FreeCAD, Lego Digital Designer (superseded by BrickLink Studio) or LeoCAD, etc.